SingleManTH/agiletoolkit.org/docs/data/dsql/basic-usage.md

 If you call connect() without an argument it will look for a DSN string in $config['dsn'].

-Database connections in Agile Toolkit are lazy — they will not be physically created until you execute a query.
+Database connections in Agile Toolkit are lazy &ndash; they will not be physically created until you execute a query.

 ## Creating The DSQL Query Object